oroinc/documentation/user_guide/marketing_tracking.rst

 *As soon as a user gets to the "Item Details" page of the Website, an "View item" is logged.
 Value of a "View item" is the item id.*

-The way to define the events for tracking is described in more details :ref:`here <user-guide-how-to-track>`
+The way to define the events for tracking is described in more details :ref:`here <user-guide-how-to-track>`.